 One new pilot program within the GSS has been particularly popular with tech scale-ups: the Global Talent Stream.
 It focuses on highly-specialized experts and executives, and skilled workers in one of 13 occupations—mostly related to engineering and programming—where the government has identified a high demand but a short supply of talent.

 Participating companies must, in turn, commit to improving the labour market by setting targets for Canadian job creation, funding skills training or showing that the new hire is improving their team and bottom line.
-Economic and Social Development Canada (ESDC), which administers the program, conducts yearly reviews to make sure they’re doing as promised.
+Employment and Social Development Canada (ESDC), which administers the program, conducts yearly reviews to make sure they’re doing as promised.